pdngithub/NavbarComp/README.md

     export class NavBarListItemComponent implements OnInit {
         ...

 Because all the normal tags are in the right place, bootstrap works as expected.
-Because I split everything to angular components, the navbar is split into separate components that can be edited or replaced individually.
+With everything split into angular components, the navbar components can be edited or replaced individually.

 ### Getting attributes right